 You can plan your specific plot points along this structure and use this as an outline.

-How to outline a novel with a quest structure: The hero’s journey
+How to outline a book with a quest structure: The hero’s journey

 The hero’s journey is based on the study of myth by writer and scholar Joseph Campbell.
 Campbell believed that all world myths included some similar elements.
 While there may be as many as 17 steps, the hero’s journey can be divided into three main sections like the three-act structure.
 In Campbell’s version, these are departure or separation, initiation and return.
 While Campbell used the language of myth to describe the hero’s journey, the structure can be used for realistic fiction as well.